BianMark/Install-Ubuntu-on-Zynq/README.md

 You may need to build your own BOOT.bin and image.ub based on your SoC architecture since the generated `.hdf/.xsa` file could be different with mine.

-You could take my Guide (upload later sometime) as a reference to your installation process.
+You could take my Guide as a reference to your installation process.

 ## Unsolved warning messages (not hinder the usage, may fix later)